After Windows 10 upgrade, do these seven things immediately | ZDNet

 Sure, your Windows 10 installation is working fine now, but if it ever fails to start properly, you'll be grateful you have a recovery drive handy.
 Booting from this specially formatted USB flash drive gives you access to the Windows Recovery Environment (WinRE), which you can use to fix most common startup problems.

-You need a USB flash drive, of course, at least 512 MB in size for a bare recovery drive and 8 GB for one containing Windows system files.
+You need a USB flash drive.
+It should be at least 512 MB in size for a bare recovery drive and at least 8 GB if you also want to include Windows installation files.

-In version 1709, you'll find a shortcut to the Recovery Drive desktop app on Start, under the Windows Administrative Tools heading.
+You'll find a shortcut to the Recovery Drive desktop app on Start, under the Windows Administrative Tools heading, or you can search for it.
+In either case, you'll need to provide an administrator's credentials to run the tool.

 Full instructions for using this utility and adding the current Windows 10 installation files to the recovery drive are here: Windows 10 tip: Create a recovery drive.